dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-folders-on-exchange-server/_index.md

 Aspose.Email for .NET API [IEWSClient](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/) interface provides the feature of syncing an Exchange folder for its contents.
 The [SyncFolder](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/syncfolder/#syncfolder/) method exposed by the [IEWSClient](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/) class can be used to perform folder sync information on a specified folder.
 The following code snippet shows you how to sync exchange folder information.

-{{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Exchange_EWS-Synchronize
+{{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Exchange_EWS-SynchronizeFolderItems-SynchronizeFolderItems.cs" >}}
-FolderItems-SynchronizeFolderItems.cs" >}}

 ## **Retrieving Permissions for Exchange Folders**